cristianoRot/Ares-backend/README.md

 **POST** `/auth/user/:username`

 Retrieve user data by username.
 Requires email and password in request body.
-Accessible only if:
-- The provided credentials match the user with the specified username, OR
+Accessible only if the provided credentials match the user with the specified username.
-- The user making the request is an admin

 **Request:**
 ```bash